EmoUsedHM01/Sellswords-Updated/README.md

 - Irresistible Impulse

-Embrace the adrenaline, and feel it course through your veins!Each time you use the Adrenaline skill, gain +6 Fatigue recovery, +5 Melee Skill, +5% damage, and make enemies 25% more likely to target you until the end of your next turn.
+Embrace the adrenaline, and feel it course through your veins!
+Each time you use the Adrenaline skill, gain +6 Fatigue recovery, +5 Melee Skill, +5% damage, and make enemies 25% more likely to target you until the end of your next turn.

 - Before the Storm

-Take a moment to prepare for what lies ahead.If you end your turn with at least 1 AP left, gain +1 AP next turn and recover 3% of your maximum Fatigue after gear.
+Take a moment to prepare for what lies ahead.
+If you end your turn with at least 1 AP left, gain +1 AP next turn and recover 3% of your maximum Fatigue after gear.
 Recover will always leave you at 1 AP to trigger this effect.

 - Resilient

-Keep it together!  [color=#4f1800][u]Passive:[/u] • Any negative status effect with a finite duration (e.g., Bleed, Charmed) has its duration reduced to 1 turn.
+Keep it together!
+Any negative status effect with a finite duration (e.g., Bleed, Charmed) has its duration reduced to 1 turn.
 Status effects that have their effects grow weaker over several turns (e.g. Goblin Poison) are at their weakest state from the start.
 Grants a 25% reduction to the effect of all negative status effects.
 Raises the chance to survive being struck down and not killed from 33% to 66%.
 Allows the use of a second Sequence without negative effects.

 - Anchor

-Hold your ground!Gain +10 Melee Skill and Melee Defense as long as you have not moved during your turn.
+Hold your ground!
+Gain +10 Melee Skill and Melee Defense as long as you have not moved during your turn.